Last updated: August 25, 2025

 Chapter 2: A Stupid Feature

 While everyone agrees that Right Media had a deal with Poindexter to build out an ad server, there were a lot of different memories of how far along that project was and whether it even started.
-Joe Zawadski, the former CEO of Poindexter, indicated that the deal was killed by his board before it started.
+Joe Zawadzki, the former CEO of Poindexter, indicated that the deal was killed by his board before it started.

 Chapter 4: Project Wolf